Smartling/SmartlingHelp/_articles/files/context/chrome-context-capture-extension/capture-context-from-webpages---chrome-context-capture-extension.md

 The History function displays a list of context snapshots and statistics about the number of successful string matches.

-**(1)** From the Context Capture toolbar button, click the **Gear** &gt; **History**.
+**(1)** From the Context Capture toolbar button, click the **Gear > History**.
 The Feedback dialog displays a list of context snapshots with information such as the number of strings updated and matched.
 Note, that a snapshot will only be created if context has been updated for at least one string.

 ![](/uploads/versions/feedback---x----1095-420x---.png)